Scaling And Root Planing

 When a patient is diagnosed with periodontal disease, the first stage of treatment is usually a procedure called scaling and root planing.
 This is a thorough cleaning with an important purpose: to remove dental plaque and tartar that cause inflammation and disease.
 Scaling and root planing can be used as a stand-alone treatment or a preventative measure, and is commonly performed on cases of gingivitis and moderate to severe periodontal disease.

 What To Expect

-Dr. Cristoforo will only perform scaling and root planing after a thorough examination of a patient's mouth, which may include multiple x-rays.
+Drs.
+Cristoforo or Carmosino will only perform scaling and root planing after a thorough examination of a patient's mouth, which may include multiple x-rays.
 Depending on the condition of the gum tissue, the amount of tartar present, the pocket depths, and the progression of the periodontitis.
 In most cases, a local anesthesia will be used during the procedure for patient comfort.

 When scaling is performed, calculus and plaque attached to the tooth surfaces is removed.
 The process especially targets the area below the gum line along the roots of the teeth.
 Scaling is performed with a special dental tool which is called an ultrasonic scaler.
 This tool usually includes an irrigation process used to deliver an antimicrobial agent (chemical agent or mouth rinse) below the gums, helping to reduce oral bacteria.

 Root planing is done in order to remove cementum and surface dentin embedded with unwanted microorganisms, toxins, and tartar.
 The roots of the teeth are actually smoothed, which promotes healing and also helps prevent bacteria from colonizing in the future.